 In recent mass-market fiction, even Alpha heroes are required to develop modern-day Beta characteristics, like heightened sensitivity and emotions, thanks to the influence of the female heroine in the novel who ‘tames’ her man.
 But it isn’t always the case in the real world, such as in the case of a high powered modern woman who doesn’t need ‘rescuing.’
-For her, Prince Charming may very well appear in the form of a relaxed Gamma, prepared to take the back seat or even be a stay-at-home dad in her castle.
+For her, Prince Charming may very well appear in the form of a relaxed Gamma, prepared to take the back seat, or even be a stay-at-home dad in her castle.

 Are women and men necessarily as different as Venus and Mars?

-However, men and women from the same categories often clash in relationships because they are too similar; for instance, two alphas may make a great match, but there’s also a power-struggle going on—a war waiting to happen.
+However, men and women from the same categories often clash in relationships because they are too similar; for instance, two alphas may make a great match, but there’s also a power struggle going on—a war waiting to happen.
 Similarly, opposite personality types are often strongly attracted to each other’s differences, whose personalities may conflict once the honeymoon period is over for ‘irreconcilable differences’ (the most commonly cited reason for divorce among celebrities).

-Personality types can also change over the course of one’s life: a man could start out as a high powered Alpha athlete, executive or politician and end up a depressed, unemployed Omega later in life.
+Personality types can also change over the course of one’s life: a man could start out as a high-powered Alpha athlete, executive, or politician and end up a depressed, unemployed Omega later in life.
 Interested?
 Read on and share your own theories in the comment area below.

-Type Alpha: Self assured, enterprising, outgoing.
+Type Alpha: Self assured, enterprising, and outgoing.

 He can be attractive without having to be good-looking and usually has his pick of women to date or marry.
 Although he enjoys being chased, he finds it refreshing to be the one to do the chasing (i.e. hunting).
 Enterprising and outgoing, his pre-marital relationships tend to be very brief.

 They may lack sensitivity and sympathy towards others and aren’t scared of making the first move when it comes to their romantic interests.
 They normally get what they want: even other Alpha males rarely reject them.
-Alpha women are thought to have cold, controlling personalities that aren’t very nurturing or relaxed.
+Alpha women are thought to have a cold, controlling personality that isn’t very nurturing or relaxed.

 Type Beta: Moderate, reserved, and collaborative

 Betas make good friends and roommates, as they’re considerate and somewhat idealistic.
 Beta men are the least threatened by women who are more powerful or intelligent than them.
 A Beta man tends to be introvertive and kind of nerdy while growing up.
 Thoughtful by nature, women may consciously choose Beta men as better husband material, especially if they’ve been hurt by Alphas.
 However, they usually like Beta men as friends rather than fall in love with them.

 They are nurturing, insecure about their looks, and want to be pursued by the guys they like.
 If this doesn’t happen, they are nervous about competing with other women and often end up lonely or with their second or third choice in a mate.

-Type Omega: Neurotic, laid Back, eccentric
+Type Omega: Neurotic, laidback, and eccentric

 An Omega guy has nerdy habits, like collecting comic books or being a Trekkie, and lives blissfully in his own world.
-He is immature, irresponsible, lacks ambition and is easily picked on.
+He is immature, irresponsible, lacks ambition, and is easily picked on.
 In high school movies, he always lusts after an Alpha female and ends up getting her (they’re movies after all), only to reject her for his Beta best friend whom he hadn’t previously noticed.

-Type Gamma: Restless, adventurous, fun
+Type Gamma: Restless, adventurous, and fun

 Gamma Male and Female

 Gammas are aware of their needs and natures as well as those of the opposite sex.
-They demonstrate quintessentially feminine behaviors, values and expectations to win their partners’ trust and love.
-Gammas generally appear to lack assertiveness, freely demonstrate their emotions and aren’t very interested in status symbols and attaining popularity.
+They demonstrate quintessentially feminine behaviors, values, and expectations to win their partners’ trust and love.
+Gammas generally appear to lack assertiveness, freely demonstrate their emotions, and aren’t very interested in status symbols and attaining popularity.

-Type Delta: Aloof, marginalized, resentful
+Type Delta: Aloof, marginalized, and resentful

 Delta Male & Female

 Deltas are withdrawn, private, and to some extent, disaffected.
-Deltas are often ‘has beens’ who were confident, successful, popular Alphas in their youth.
+Deltas are often ‘has-beens’ who were confident, successful, popular Alphas in their youth.
 The lowest rung in the hierarchy of personalities, Deltas tend to be subordinates who are ostracized by society.

-Type Sigma: Sardonic, outsiders, baffling
+Type Sigma: Sardonic, outsiders, and baffling

 Sigma Male & Female